muratk3n/thirdwave/en/README.md

 People who grow up in a place, from a very young age, get its culture codes automagically by osmosis (embedded in the second-level emotional brain), so they are citizens, no matter their ethnic, cultural origin.
-Origin, assumed subculture matters little.
+Origin, assumed subculture, parental 'heritage' matters little.

 People might try to posture, "represent" around origin, perhaps as a reaction to being called a certain label all their lives, but both